 A lifelong resident of Harris County, Briscoe’s Texas roots run deeper than most.
 Named Briscoe in honor of a family surname Briscoe, his lineal ancestor, Andrew Briscoe fought in the Texian Army and was a signor of the Texas Declaration of Independence.

 Briscoe grew up in a working class home in Deer Park.
 The son of a plant operator and occupational nurse, he was taught the value of hard work and a strong commitment to his community.
-Briscoe worked his way through college and graduate school where he earned a bachelors from the University of Houston-Downtown and a doctorate of jurisprudence from South Texas College of Law.
+Briscoe worked his way through college and law school where he earned a Bachelor’s Degree from the University of Houston-Downtown and a Doctorate of Jurisprudence from South Texas College of Law.
 Currently, Briscoe is Senior Counsel at Fulton Strahan Group, PLLC, a full-service business law firm in Houston, Texas.